-The purpose of these Information Security Policies is to ensure the security and availability of technology systems and networks.
+The purpose of these Administrative Rules is to ensure the security and availability of technology systems and networks.
 It also helps ensure confidentiality, integrity and availability of electronic information captured, maintained and used by the City of Portland.
 This policy shall be used as a foundation document for all policies, standards, procedures, and guidelines that are developed and implemented by the City, related to information security.

 The Information Security Policies are to be "living" documents that will be altered as required to deal with changes in technology, applications, procedures, legal and social imperatives and perceived dangers.

-All users (employees, contractors, vendors, and other parties) are expected to understand and abide by these policies.
+All users (employees, contractors, vendors, and other parties) are responsible for complying with these policies.